universal-ctags/ctags/docs/man/ctags.1.rst

-Depending upon which editor you use and where in the code you happen to be, it is possible that the search pattern may locate the local parameter declaration on the line 5 before it finds the actual global variable definition on the line 1, since the lines (and therefore their search patterns) are identical.
+Depending upon which editor you use and where in the code you happen to be, it is possible that the search pattern may locate the local parameter declaration before it finds the actual global variable definition, since the lines (and therefore their search patterns) are identical.

 This can be avoided by use of the ``--excmd=n`` option.